Analysis | Can Elon Musk Tweet That? The SEC May Have an Opinion

 5. So did Musk violate the rules?

-Turns out truth may really be the best defense.
 As unorthodox as the decision to announce the possible plan by Twitter might have been, Musk’s legal concerns may be largely mitigated by him having been honest about how far along it was.
-Still, even if the SEC and regulators in Delaware -- where the company is registered -- remain at bay, Musk could be open to lawsuits from shareholders and other interested parties as he moves along with his bid.
+Keith Higgins, a Ropes & Gray partner who formerly led the SEC’s corporation finance unit, said Musk’s tweet could amount to market manipulation if he didn’t have financing secured and wasn’t ready to make a bid.
+“He could be in big trouble if that turns out not to have been true,” Higgins said.
+Even if the SEC and regulators in Delaware -- where the company is registered -- remain at bay, Musk could be open to lawsuits from shareholders as he moves along with his bid.

 • The SEC’s Regulation FD